Whenever the solver needs a quote from Liquorice, it sends an RFQ to the system.

 /// Quote expiry UNIX timestamp (seconds)

-/// 0x-prefixed address of the Liquorice market
+/// 0x-prefixed address of the Liquorice settlement contract

-market: string,
+to: string,

 /// 0x-prefixed base token address